The Men from

 area in full view of my fellow students, as I walked behind

-him carrying my guitar.
+carrying my guitar.
 It was definitely a triumphant

 day for me and the band.

-The third incarnation of The Men From S.O.U.N.D. was composed
+The third incarnation of the Men From S.O.U.N.D. was composed

 of myself, Ernie Hernandez, Richard Rosas, Steve Verdugo,